Kalmy8/Obsidian-DS-Base/Programming/Python Basics/Python Basics(control work).md

-ch**Instructions:**  Answer the following questions and complete the programming tasks to the best of your ability.
+**Instructions:**  Answer the following questions and complete the programming tasks to the best of your ability.
 Show your code and output where applicable.

 ### Part 1: Theory (30 points)